cmkobel/MS_pipeline2/README.md

-Fragpipe reminds me of a lego set I got when I was a kid that did not come with a manual on how to assemble it.
+Fragpipe reminds me of a lego set I got when I was a kid, that did not come with a manual on how to assemble it.
 Here I'm trying to make my own manual in the form of a snakemake pipeline.

 ```